 A crate is also helpful because it gives your shelter dog a place of its own.
 Between living in a shelter and now coming to a new home, your dog may feel extremely stressed.
 Having a place to retreat to when it feels overwhelmed can go a long way in helping the dog get settled in.

 Enroll in Obedience Class

-Even though it may take a little while for your shelter dog to get used to his new home, that doesn't mean you should put off starting an obedience program.
-On the contrary, regular training sessions can help get him into a routine.
+Even though it may take a little while for your shelter dog to get used to its new home, that doesn't mean you should put off an obedience program.
+On the contrary, regular training sessions can help get dogs into a routine.

 Starting a training program can also help you to establish boundaries for your dog right from the beginning.
-Starting an obedience class sets him up for good behavior and makes it easier for him to become a happy and healthy member of your family!
+Starting an obedience class sets the dog up for good behavior and makes it easier for it to become a happy and healthy member of your family!
 Remember, dogs are most at ease when they know the rules.
 Dogs crave structure and predictability, so training your new dog properly from the start is one of the best things you can do for him.